Teacher Injured During Fight At High School In Orange County

 "The matter is currently under investigation and being handled with the utmost seriousness," she added.

-Creeden said misconduct like what happened on March 6 would not be tolerated.
+Creeden said the type of misconduct that happened on Monday would not be tolerated.

-Middletown Police had not responded regarding any charges or arrests at press time.
+Middletown Police had not responded regarding any charges or arrests as of Thursday, March 9.

 This is a developing story.
 Check back to Daily Voice for updates.